AddChew/dynamic-routing/README.md

 ## Usage

+Launch the application via one of the two installation methods.
 Navigate to http://localhost:8000/docs to access the Swagger UI, which we will be using to call the APIs.
-Refer to the demo video on how to use the other endpoints.
+Refer to the demo video on how to use the APIs.

 ## Limitations